DanHerman212/oud_treatment_outcome/README.md

 ![med eda](images/med_eda.png)
 <br>
 There is strong scientific evidence that medication will help prevent relapse from 50% - 90%<br>
-Patients recover in distinct patterns, we hope to better understand the relationship between total dose<br>
-and recovery trajectory<br>
+Patients recover in distinct patterns, we hope to better understand the relationship between total dose and recovery trajectory<br>

 ## Preliminary results training 3 different machine learning models